Patel27-S/Machine-Learning/README.md

 are/would be a part of this repository.

-For an suggestions, please create a Pull Request :)
+For any suggestions, please create a Pull Request :)